Brand portfolio success: The comprehensive guide

 A single master brand strategy, or branded house, puts one powerful brand at the helm of every product, service and brand asset.
 This unified approach means every product shares the same brand DNA, reinforcing a strong, cohesive identity across all customer touchpoints.

 The payoff?
 Simpler customer recognition and a consistent brand promise.
 Companies using this strategy can amplify the strength and reputation of their main brand to boost multiple offerings.
+It can be easier to navigate resource allocation than with other, more diversified strategies.

 House of brands strategy

-A house of brands strategy strategy is all about creating separate brands for different product lines, each with its own identity and target market – and often with little to no link to the parent company.
+A house of brands strategy is all about creating separate brands for different product lines, each with its own identity and target market and often with little to no link to the parent company.
 Each brand runs independently, carving out its own space and appeal, so customers might not even know they’re connected.

 Endorsed brands strategy